Science Portfolio

 with me; in others, with the author.
 In all cases I provided

-story advice, markups of early drafts, editing of later drafts, and other editorial support.
+story advice, markups of the author’s drafts, editing of later drafts, and other editorial support.

 - The Body Quiz (Reader’s